-▲ Turn on or restart the tablet, quickly hold down the volume up button, and then select f9.
+▲ Turn on or restart the tablet, and then quickly hold down the volume up button; then select f9.

-Turn on or restart the tablet, quickly hold down the volume down button, and then select f9.
+Turn on or restart the tablet, and then quickly hold down the volume down button; then select f9.

-3. Select the optical drive or USB flash drive from which you want to boot, and then follow the on-screen instructions.
+- 3. Select the optical drive or USB flash drive from which you want to boot. - 4.
+Follow the on-screen instructions.